 Moles are often confused with the similar sounding vole, but they are quite different animals.
 Moles are most commonly found underground, and sometimes humans don't even come into contact with them.
 Homeowners can definitely experience extensive mole damage if proper management solutions aren't put into place.
 Molehills are common landscape damage, and they can be expensive in yards or commercial properties.
 Wildlife X Team® can help you remove moles from your property and keep them away for good.
-Call (855) WILDLIFE today!
+Call (817) 431-3007 today!

 Common Mole Problems

 - Damage to yards due to burrowing

 - Weakening building structures, also due to burrowing

 If you've ever stepped in a mole hole and twisted your ankle, you know why moles are unwelcome guests.
 More expensive landscapes like resorts and golf courses often report mole damage, which they can't afford not to fix.
 The best way to get rid of mole populations is to prevent them in the first place.
 Wildlife X Team® can help!
 Call (817) 431-3007 today!

 - Moles are a small mammals that are most well known for living in tunnels underground.
 Moles are commonly found in Europe, Asia, South Africa and North America although there are oddly no moles inhabiting Ireland.

 - Moles have long, curved claws which the moles use to burrow underground.
 Moles can quickly create long tunnels under the surface of the earth up to 300 feet a day.
 The tunnel entrances can easily be identified by the mounds of earth that appear (normally all over your garden lawn)!
 These mounds of soil are commonly known as mole hills.

 - There are around 20 different species of mole found in their natural, earthy environments.
 Some species of mole are also aquatic or at least semi-aquatic which means that these mole species spend at least some of their time in the water.